Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Total:

 Note.
-The probe in the lumen of the small intestine in the presented groups of patients was not younger than three days of the postoperative period.
+The probe in the lumen of the small intestine in the presented groups of patients was no younger than three days of the postoperative period.

 insert an additional tube into the stomach.
-With its help, intestinal contents accumulating during intubation in the stomach are easily evacuated.
-It is technically more difficult to insert a probe into the stomach when nasoenteric intubation is performed.
+With its help, intestinal contents that accumulate in the stomach during intubation are easily evacuated.
+It is technically more difficult to insert the tube into the stomach when nasoenteric intubation is performed.
 In such cases, a technique is used in which the probe is advanced into the esophagus with the index finger inserted into the oral cavity.
-To give the probe elasticity, a metal string is introduced into its lumen.
+To impart elasticity to the probe, a metal string is inserted into its lumen.
 The free ends of both probes are placed in one nasal passage and separately fixed to the wings of the nose.

 In exceptional cases, an unloading gastrostomy is applied.

-Separate drainage of the small intestine and stomach makes it possible not only to decompress the gastrointestinal tract, but also to carry out full-scale intra-gastrointestinal therapy.
+Separate drainage of the small intestine and stomach allows not only decompression of the gastrointestinal tract, but also complete transtube intestinal therapy.
 However, as experience has shown, drainage of the small intestine and stomach with separate probes has a number of disadvantages.
-Patients are more difficult to tolerate the presence of two probes in the throat and
+Patients have a harder time tolerating the presence of two probes in the pharynx and

 It should be emphasized that the main disadvantage of the proposed multichannel probes is the small diameter of the channels intended for drainage of the intestine and stomach.
-As experimental and clinical studies have shown, the diameter of the lumen, which allows for adequate decompression of the gastrointestinal tract, must be at least 0.4 cm, which is currently technically acceptable in the manufacture of only two-lumen probes.
-The creation of three or more channels leads to an increase in the diameter of the probe, which makes it difficult to pass it through the nasal *ACs and the esophagus.
+As shown by experimental and clinical researches, the lumen diameter, allowing for adequate decompression of the gastrointestinal tract, must be at least 0.4 cm, which is currently technically permissible in the manufacture of only double-lumen probes.
+The creation of three or more channels leads to an increase in the diameter of the probe, which makes it difficult to pass it through the nasal passages and the esophagus.

-In this regard, we have developed a double-lumen nasogastro-enteral probe for simultaneous separate drainage of the dextrous intestine and stomach (priority certificate for the invention No. 4935940 dated May 12, 1991) (Fig. 32, Fig. 33).
-The probe is an elastic thermolabile and radiopaque polychlorinated
+In this regard, we have developed a double-lumen nasogastro-enteric tube for simultaneous separate drainage of the colon and stomach (priority certificate for the invention No. 4935940 dated May 12, 1991) (Fig. 32, Fig. 33).
+The probe is an elastic, thermolabile and radiopaque polychlorovite

-k can be seen from the data presented in Table 22, in patients with a drained small intestine with a double-lumen gastroenteric probe, it decreased to 10.5% and was significantly less than in groups of patients who were drained with a single-lumen probe or with separate intestinal and gastric probes.
-The number of purulent tracheobron-hit decreased.
-This made it possible to expand the indications for transnasal intubation of the small intestine in elderly and senile patients.
+k can be seen from the data presented in Table 22, the yay in patients with a drained small intestine with a double-lumen gastroenteric tube decreased to 10.5% and was significantly less than in the groups of patients who were drained with a single-lumen probe or separately with intestinal and gastric tubes.
+The number of purulent tracheobron-hits has decreased.
+This made it possible to expand the indications for intubation of the small intestine using the transnasal method in elderly and senile patients.

 ages.

-In most cases, patients do not tolerate long-term presence of the probe in the nasopharynx and often remove it on their own already in the first hours after the operation.
-Therefore, it is necessary to securely fix the probe at the nasal passage.
-Most often, given the importance of long-term drainage of the intestine, the probe is fixed by suturing it to the wing of the nose.
-This is especially true for elderly and senile people, patients with unstable mentality, as well as with severe intoxication syndrome and delirium.
+In most cases, patients do not tolerate a long stay of the probe in the nasopharynx and often remove it independently in the first hours after surgery.
+Therefore, reliable fixation of the probe at the nasal passage is necessary.
+Most often, given the importance of long-term intestinal drainage, the probe is fixed by suturing it to the wing of the nose.
+This is especially true for elderly and senile people, patients with unstable mental health, as well as with severe intoxication syndrome and delirium.
 G.-A.Sh.
-Kagan (1982), referring to the invasiveness of this method, suggested using a ligature previously held around the nasal septum to fix the probe.
+Kagan (1982), citing the traumatic nature of this method, proposed using a ligature previously drawn around the nasal septum to fix the probe.
 Patients in such cases, according to the author, experience less discomfort.
-E. J. Seidmon et al. (1984) proposed a special design that provides for the fixation of the probe in the nasal passages by inflating a cuff made of soft latex rubber.
-In addition, the probe can be fixed with bandage ribbons, the ends of which are held and tied around the head.
+E. J. Seidmon et al. (1984) proposed a special design that involves fixing the probe in the nasal passages by inflating a cuff made of soft latex rubber.
+In addition, the probe can be secured with bandage straps, the ends of which are drawn and tied around the head.
 R.Sh.
 Vakhtaigishvili and M.V.
-Belyaev (1983) propose to use a probe with a loop specially designed for holding a bandage bandage.
+Belyaev (1983) suggest using a probe with a loop specially designed for passing the bandage strap.

-(Doletsky S.Ya. et al., 1973; Topuzov V.C. et al., 1982; Ba^ G.A., Roshal L.M., 1991).
-This is due to the physiological and ash * tomo-topographic features of the child's intestines, as well as the difficulties in managing the postoperative period in this *■ category of patients with nasoenteral and transfistular drainage methods.
-In adults, the introduction of a probe through the large intestine into the small intestine is a more traumatic manipulation, especially when passing the probe through the splenic angle and Bauhin's valve.
-In addition, the tube, which has side holes in the lumen of the colon, is quickly clogged with feces and stops draining the intestine.
-Nevertheless, there are reports of the successful use of long-term transrectal intubation in the treatment of intestinal obstruction and peritonitis in adults (Zaitsev V.T. et al., 1977; Lyubenko LA.
-With et al., 1987; Griffen W., 1980).
+(Doletsky S.Ya. et al., 1973; Topuzov V.S. et al., 1982; Ba^ G.A., Roshal L.M., 1991).
+This is due to the physiological and ashtomo-topographical characteristics of the child’s intestines, as well as the difficulties of managing the postoperative period in this category of patients with nasal and transfistular drainage methods.
+In adults, inserting a probe through the colon into the small intestine is a more traumatic manipulation, especially when passing the probe through the splenic angle and the Bauhinian valve.
+In addition, the tube, which has side holes, in the lumen of the colon quickly becomes clogged with feces and ceases to drain the intestine.
+However, there are reports of the successful use of long-term transrectal intubation in the treatment of intestinal obstruction and peritonitis in adults (Zaitsev V.T. et al., 1977; Lyubenko LA.
+With al., 1987; Griffen W., 1980).
 According to these authors, the proportion of transrectal drainage of the small intestine ranges from 9 to 11%.

-Bowel intubation(lat. in in, inside + tuba pipe; syn. bowel probing) - the introduction of a tube into the intestinal lumen for diagnostic and therapeutic purposes.
+Bowel intubation(lat. in, inside + tuba pipe; syn. intestinal probing) - insertion of a tube into the intestinal lumen for diagnostic and therapeutic purposes.

-The tube can be inserted into the small intestine through the mouth or through the nose, through a gastrostomy or ileostomy; into the colon - transanally or through a colostomy.
+A tube may be inserted into the small intestine through the mouth or nose, through a gastrostomy tube or ileostomy tube; into the colon - transanally or through a colostomy.

-Diagnostic Intubation of the intestine is used to obtain material for histological, cytological and other studies.
-In 1967, Fox (Y. A. Fox) proposed a method of blind probing of the colon to obtain the contents and biopsy of the colon mucosa.
+Diagnostic intestinal intubation is used to obtain material for histological, cytological and other studies.
+In 1967, Y. A. Fox proposed a method of blind probing of the colon to obtain the contents and biopsy of the colon mucosa.

-In 1955, D. H. Blankenhorn et al. offered a technique of an Intubation of intestines, an essence a cut consists that through a nose enter long (8 10 m) thin (1-1,5 mm) PVC probe with a mercury weighting agent.
+In 1955, D. H. Blankenhorn et al. proposed a method of intestinal intubation, the essence of the cut is that a long (8-10 m) thin (1-1.5 mm) polyvinyl chloride probe with a mercury weighting agent is inserted through the nose.
 The probe passes through the entire digestive tract.
-In this way, the length of the intestine was measured, sensors were passed along the probe to determine pH, electrical activity, and contents for biochemical research were obtained through the probe.
+In this way, the length of the intestine was measured, sensors were passed through the probe to determine pH, electrical activity, and the contents were obtained through the probe for biochemical research.

-This probe has also been used to insert an endoscope into the colon and terminal ileum.
-The method is dangerous, since complications such as perforation of the intestine, injuries of the intestinal wall with a probe or the end of the endoscope are possible.
-These diagnostic methods have been completely replaced by methods of endoscopy based on the use of fiber optics (see Intestinoscopy, Colonoscopy).
+This probe was also used to insert the endoscope into the colon and terminal ileum.
+The method is dangerous because complications such as intestinal perforation, injury to the intestinal wall with a probe or the end of an endoscope are possible.
+These diagnostic methods completely replaced by endoscopy methods based on the use of fiber optics (see Intestinoscopy, Colonoscopy).

-In 1910, Westerman (Westerman) first used the introduction of a tube through the nose into the stomach and duodenum in the treatment of peritonitis.
-Mat as (R. Matas, 1924), Vangesten (O. H. Wangesteen, 1955) successfully used continuous aspiration of the contents of the small intestine with mechanical and dynamic intestinal obstruction.
+In 1910, Westerman pioneered the use of insertion of a tube through the nose into the stomach and duodenum in the treatment of peritonitis.
+Mat as (R. Matas, 1924), Wangesteen (O. H. Wangesteen, 1955) successfully used constant aspiration of the contents of the small intestine for mechanical and dynamic intestinal obstruction.

-For more efficient suction of the contents of the small intestine, various modifications of thin one- and two-channel intestinal probes have been developed that can move through the intestine.
+For more efficient suction of the contents of the small intestine, various modifications of thin single- and double-channel intestinal probes have been developed that can move throughout the intestine.

-Therapeutic Intubation of the intestine is used for paresis and paralysis of the intestine, for acute inflammatory diseases, after major and traumatic operations on the abdominal organs, for the prevention and treatment of intestinal obstruction; for feeding patients in the early postoperative period, for fixing the intestine in a certain position after reconstructive operations such as the Noble operation (see Noble operation).
+Therapeutic intestinal intubation is used for intestinal paresis and paralysis, for acute inflammatory diseases, after major and traumatic operations on the abdominal organs, for the prevention and treatment of intestinal obstruction; for feeding patients in the early postoperative period, for fixing the intestines in a certain position after reconstructive operations such as Noble's operation (see Noble's operation).

 Methodology

-In order to prepare for surgery or when trying to conservatively treat patients with intestinal obstruction, intubation of the small intestine is performed in the patient's sitting or reclining position.
+In order to prepare for surgery or when trying to conservatively treat patients with intestinal obstruction, intubation of the small intestine is performed with the patient sitting or reclining.

-After anesthesia, for example. solution of dikain, the mucous membrane of the pharynx through the lower nasal passage, the probe is passed into the esophagus, and then into the stomach.
-The patient is turned to the right side and the probe is advanced to the second mark (pylorus level), the cuff of the probe is inflated, and the contents are simultaneously aspirated using a vacuum apparatus.
-After emptying the stomach, the probe is slowly advanced to the third mark, and then the cuff together with the probe is slowly displaced during intestinal motility (15–20 cm per hour) to a level of 2–3 m.
-X-ray control is mandatory, especially during the passage of the probe through the pylorus and in the small intestine (up to 3-4 times depending on the progress of the probe).
+After anesthesia, e.g. Dicaine solution, the mucous membrane of the pharynx, through the lower nasal passage, the probe is passed into the esophagus, and then into the Stomach.
+Turn the patient on the right side and advance the probe to the second mark (pyloric level), inflate the cuff of the probe, and at the same time aspirate the contents using a vacuum apparatus.
+After emptying the stomach, the probe is slowly advanced to the third mark, and then the cuff along with the probe slowly moves during intestinal peristalsis (15 - 20 cm per hour) to a level of 2-3 m.
+X-ray control is required, especially during the passage of the probe through the pylorus and through the small intestine (up to 3-4 times depending on the advancement of the probe).

-When carrying out intubation on the operating table, the probe is first introduced into the stomach, and then the surgeon directs the probe along the intestine from the side of the opened abdominal cavity.
-After carrying out the probe, the head end of the table is raised.
+When performing intubation on the operating table, the probe is first inserted into the stomach, and further along the intestine the probe is directed by the surgeon from the side of the opened abdominal cavity.
+After passing the probe, the head end of the table is raised.
 The duration of the probe is 3-7 days, depending on the restoration of intestinal motility and the patency of the probe.

-Use also an intubation of a small bowel through a gastrostomy (fig. 1) or an ileostomy, edges can be made in view of impossibility of carrying out a probe through a mouth or a nose.
-For intubation of the small intestine, a thin long rubber tube with multiple holes is inserted through the ileostomy, which empties significant segments of the intestine (ID Zhitnyuk, 1965).
+Intubation of the small intestine through a gastrostomy (Fig. 1) or ileostomy is also used, which can be done due to the impossibility of passing a probe through the mouth or nose.
+To intubate the small intestine, a thin long rubber tube with multiple holes is inserted through the ileostomy, which empties significant sections of the intestine (I. D. Zhitnyuk, 1965).

-Intubation of the lower segments of the colon is sometimes used for the purpose of conservative treatment of volvulus of the sigmoid colon.
-In these cases, a thick gastric tube is inserted into the sigmoid colon through a sigmoidoscope.
+Intubation of the lower segments of the colon is sometimes used for the conservative treatment of sigmoid volvulus.
+In these cases, in sigmoid colon A thick gastric tube is inserted through a sigmoidoscope.

-In order to protect the sutures of the anastomosis on the colon, a number of surgeons use transanal intubation of the colon.
-Use a special design single or double-channel probes or a thick gastric tube.
-The probe is inserted during the operation above the anastomosis (Fig. 2) for 3-5 days and removed after the restoration of bowel function.
+In order to protect the anastomotic sutures on the colon, a number of surgeons use transanal intubation of the colon.
+Use specially designed single- or double-channel probes or a thick gastric tube.
+The probe is inserted during surgery above the anastomosis (Fig. 2) for 3-5 days and removed after restoration of intestinal function.

 V. P. Strekalovsky.

-The method of probing the rectum is effective and necessary to clarify the topographic features of the fistulas of the rectum.
-A well-performed procedure will help the doctor to establish
+The rectal probing technique is effective and necessary to clarify the topographical features of rectal fistulas.
+A well-performed procedure will help the doctor determine

 • the direction of the anal fistula relative to the intestinal wall,

-• changes in the relief of the course of the fistula and its length,
+• changes in the relief of the fistula course and its length,

-Probing of the rectum for the diagnosis of chronic paraproctitis becomes especially informative, since it allows you to identify the message of the fistulous tract directly with the lumen of the rectum.
+Probing of the rectum becomes especially informative for the diagnosis of chronic paraproctitis, since it allows one to identify the connection of the fistulous tract directly with the lumen of the rectum.

-For the procedure, a buttoned metal probe is used, which has a small round thickening at the end.
+To carry out the procedure, a button-shaped metal probe with a small round thickening at the end is used.
 The patient takes a supine position on a gynecological chair.
-Since probing is often accompanied by pain, the procedure is carried out "under the guise" of high-quality and safe painkillers.
+Since probing is often accompanied by pain, the procedure is carried out “under the guise” of high-quality and safe painkillers.

-The doctor carefully inserts the probe through the external opening of the fistulous tract, gradually moving it deep into the fistula.
+The doctor carefully inserts the probe through the external opening of the fistula tract, gradually moving it deeper into the fistula.

-Additional diagnostic information is provided by probe-finger examination.
-It allows you to determine the thickness of the tissues between the probe during the fistula and the finger that the doctor inserts into the lumen of the anal canal.
+Additional diagnostic information is provided by finger-probe examination.
+It allows you to determine the thickness of the tissue between the probe during the fistula and the finger that the doctor inserts into the lumen of the anal canal.

-If various diseases are suspected, an examination of the intestine is required.
+If various diseases are suspected, an intestinal examination is required.
 It involves examining the mucous membrane and determining peristalsis.
-Distinguish between small and large intestine.
+There are small and large intestines.
 Inspection of the initial sections is difficult.
-Instrumental diagnostic methods are supplemented by laboratory tests, palpation and questioning of a sick person.
+Instrumental diagnostic methods are complemented by laboratory tests, palpation and questioning of the sick person.

 Instrumental examination of the intestine